-Working in healthcare
+Working in Healthcare

-Working in IT support
+Working in IT Support

 When working in information technology positions, especially in support roles, dealing with clients and other departments can be extremely frustrating.
 Often, the person you are speaking with will not have the same knowledge of a topic as you do.
-Not only will you have to use active listening skills to really understand what a client needs, but you should also have the skills to explain complex processes in a simple and clear manner while remaining patient and calm.
+You will have to listen for keywords that can clue you in to what you can do to solve the issue.

-Working in retail
+Working in Retail

 Whether it is giving them a friendly smile and nod when they are waiting for service and you are helping someone else, or by being completely present and respectful when dealing with an issue, the acknowledgment and understanding active listening creates can help ease a potentially tense situation.

 10 Top Tips for Active Listening

 Here are ten tips on how to listen well to develop your career networks, and also improve your working relationships with clients, management, and coworkers.